melpadden/docs-redux/condor/local-setup.md

 ## Part 2: Casper Client (Rust)

-To interact with your local Condor network, we'll use the Casper Client.
+To interact with your local Casper 2.0 network, we'll use the Casper Client.
 You have two options for using the Casper Client:

 **Option 1: Using the Casper Client from the Docker Image**